-Due to the global Covid-19 pandemic, companies, governmental agencies, and other organizations have adopted work-at-home protocols for many of their employees.
-Ideally, these groups will adapt to such changes without any significant lapses in service level or employee performance.
+Due to the global Covid-19 pandemic and the unparalleled challenges caused by the novel Coronavirus, enterprises, governmental agencies, and other organizations have adopted work-at-home protocols for many of their employees.
+Ideally, these groups will adapt to such changes and steps consistent with social distancing without any significant lapses in service level or employee performance.

-With the lessons learned from this experience, some experts believe that more organizations will incorporate additional work-at-home policies in the future.
+With the lessons learned from this unprecedented time, some experts believe that more organizations will incorporate additional work-at-home policies and methods in the future for their remote employees.
 But for now, the experience is an emergency adjustment driven by the need to provide employees with a safe, healthy working environment.

 Organizations usually construct emergency protocols and contingencies into their respective game plans to handle most potential challenges.
-Few anticipated the extent and all-encompassing effects of the current circumstances caused by the Coronavirus.
+Few anticipated the extent and all-encompassing effects of the current circumstances caused by the Covid-19.

 One aspect of the work-at-home situation that should be taken into consideration is the potential for security breaches resulting from reduced direct data security oversight and inadequate IT Asset Disposition (ITAD) processes to secure the accessed data.

 Adding to the risk, many team members are using personal equipment from home, perhaps due to a shortage of company-owned equipment.

 The security risks of employees using personal devices for work without the proper controls are substantial.
 Consider these liabilities:

 - Data Risks: If an employee loses their personal smartphone or PC, the company data stored within it is at risk.

 - Malware: The potential for devices that are used for both personal and business increases the equipment’s vulnerability to attack and malware.